 | Facebook Marketplace | Limited / varies | None | Minimal |

 eBay, TCGPlayer, and Whatnot all offer strong buyer protection — but you pay 10–13% for it.
-OPTCG Market's middleman service provides equivalent protection at zero cost (free until April 1, 2026).
-A trusted moderator holds the buyer's payment until the seller ships and the buyer confirms delivery.
+OPTCG Market's middleman option can add escrow-style protection without the traditional marketplace fee burden.
+A trusted moderator can hold the buyer's payment until the seller ships and the buyer confirms delivery; members should check the Discord for current middleman availability and terms.

 | Platform | Trust System | Verification | Transparency |